Ithrial/DoyleHome-Projects/N8N-Latest-AI-News/read-me.md

 Use Searxng to get those URLS then use Jina AI to get the data.

-When you have the best stories,  use the send the email tool to send an email to ithrial@gmail.com with the subject "Latest AI News since $today" .
+When you have the best stories,  use the send the email tool to send an email to my email with the subject "Latest AI News since $today" .
 Organize the contents in memory in the following structure:

 “Story Title”